Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 The world of key account management offers a wide range of fascinating career opportunities, three of which are now presented in more detail.

-Tasks: As a Junior Key Account Manager, the focus is on supporting the support and development of key customers.
-This includes analyzing customer needs, preparing proposals, communicating with customers, negotiating contracts and coordinating internal resources to ensure customer requirements are met.
+As a Key Account Manager, your focus will be on supporting and developing key accounts.
+This includes analyzing customer needs, preparing quotations, communicating with customers, negotiating contracts, and coordinating internal resources to ensure that customer requirements are met.

 What is Key Account Manager called in German?